lukaskostka99/langchain-mcp-client/README.md

 - **Connection Issues**: Ensure your MCP server is running and accessible
 - **API Key Errors**: Verify that you've entered the correct API key for your chosen LLM provider
 - **Tool Errors**: Check the server logs for details on any errors that occur when using tools
+- **Reasoning Model Issues**:
+  - If you see "o1 Series Models Not Supported", use o3-mini or o4-mini instead
+  - Reasoning models don't support custom temperature settings
+  - Some reasoning models may not support streaming (check the model-specific warnings)
+- **Custom Model Names**: When using "Other" option, ensure the model name is exactly as expected by the provider's API, and you have access to it.

 ## Resources